iogf/ehp/README.md

 ehp
 ===

 Easy Html Parser is an AST generator for html/xml documents.
-You can easily delete/insert/extract tags in html/xml documents as well as look for patterns.

-Easy html parser EHP is a nice tool to parse html content.
+EHP is a nice tool to parse html content.
-It has a short learning curve.
-It builds a DOM representation for html documents, the DOM classes have powerful methods to insert, delete and change html attributes.
+It has a short learning curve compared to other parsers.
+You don't need to lose time going through massive documentation to do simple stuff.
+EHP handles broken html nicely.

 EHP has a short learning curve, you can go through some examples, in a few minutes you can implement cool stuff.